 If you need to create banners, posters, and flyers for your event, you’re probably wondering what size images you should be using.
-There’s a lot more to think about besides the mere size.
+There’s a lot more to think about besides the mere size of event graphics.
 You also need to think about the image resolution, the file format, the color type, and the composition of the graphic.
-Event Graphics Designs is very important.
+Event graphics designs have many very important aspects to consider.

 Here’s what you need to know about sizing and formatting the graphics for your next event – whether your events are in-person or digital Facebook events.

 Because there are so many different types of graphics, there’s no single size that’s going to be ideal.
 But whether you’re using your photos and graphics or you find photos or graphics, as a general rule of thumb, the larger the final product, the larger the graphic will need to be.
 For graphics like logos that you’re going to re-use, it’s best to make them as large as possible.

 Facebook Event Photo Size vs. Physical Event Photo Size

 When you’re making a smaller printout, such as a flyer, you can simply shrink the graphic without any loss in quality.
 On the other hand, if you were to try to blow up a smaller graphic, you’d lose quality quickly.
 You’ll also want to make sure your graphic works for a Facebook event image size as well as any other medium.